-3. Existing healthy trees and shrubs must be preserved to the maximum extent feasible.
-Unless waived by the Planning Board, the removal of trees with a diameter of six inches or more must be mitigated by providing one or more replacement trees with a diameter at least equal to the trees that are removed.
+2. Existing healthy trees and shrubs shall be reasonably preserved or shall be replaced through reasonable mitigation measures through the planting of seedlings elsewhere in the same district.

-4. The use of turf shall be minimized and shall not be planted in strips less than 5 feet wide.
-Lawn seed mixes shall be drought resistant.
+3. Lawn seed mixes shall be drought resistant.

-5. In order to promote sustainable landscape practices, plant varieties shall be selected for resistance to drought, moisture, salt, or insects and other pests.
+4. In order to promote sustainable landscape practices, plant varieties shall be selected for resistance to drought, moisture, salt, or insects and other pests.
 Plants shall be selected so that landscaping can be maintained with minimal care, and the need for watering, and the use of pesticides, or fertilizers minimized or eliminated.

 B. Parking Lot Landscape Standards.
+New proposed parking lots shall comply with the following requirements.
+Parking lots existing at the time of the adoption of the BHOD shall not be subject to these provisions.

-1. Developments with proposed parking areas of 6 spaces or more shall provide a minimum of 10 percent of landscaped open space within the area designated for parking inclusive of any landscaped borders surrounding the parking lot.
+1. Developments with new proposed parking areas of 6 spaces or more shall provide a minimum of 10 percent of landscaped open space within the area designated for parking inclusive of any landscaped borders surrounding the parking lot.
 Use of the provided landscaped open space for vegetated stormwater quality management is allowed and encouraged.

 2. Surface parking lot entrances shall be landscaped with a combination of trees, shrubs, walls, and other landscape features.
-No trees, shrubs, fences, walls, or other landscape feature shall be planted in a manner to obstruct sight lines of motorists.
+No trees, shrubs, fences, hardscape walls, or other landscape feature shall be planted in a manner to obstruct sight lines of motorists.

 3. The ends of parking aisles in surface lots that are more than 15 spaces in length shall incorporate landscape islands at either end of the row.
 Each island shall include at least one tree.
 Where the length of a parking aisle exceeds 25 spaces, additional landscaped islands shall be installed at regular intervals.
 This interval shall not be more than every 13 spaces.
 The width of landscaped islands perpendicular to adjacent spaces shall be no less than 6 feet.

-D. Street Trees.
-Street trees shall consist of shade trees with a minimum 3-inch caliper at time of planting.
-Other accent plants and trees shall be permitted in addition to the required street trees.
-When planting street trees, all surrounding infrastructure, utilities, and pavements shall be protected.
+C. Street Trees.
+Street trees within new streets shall comply with the requirements of the Hamilton Subdivision Regulations.

 9. Stormwater Management.
 A stormwater management and erosion control system, if required by Chapter XXIX of the Hamilton General Bylaw, shall comply with Chapter XXXIX and the Stormwater Permit Rules and Regulations.
 General soil erosion of the proposed development site shall be minimized by integrating the development into the existing terrain and by reasonably retaining natural grades and soil cover.
 During grading and construction of all improvements, including all structures and infrastructure improvements, erosion of soil shall be minimized using BMPs.